quicwg/wg-materials/charter/charter.md

   extension negotiation, etc. This includes the specification of new versions of QUIC.

-- Maintenance and evolution of the specifications of QUIC extensions.
+- Maintenance and evolution of the existing QUIC extensions specified by the WG.

 Maintenance and evolution work needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs